Undergraduate Teaching 2024-25

 Friday, wk 9

 Deadline for fourth progress & industry meeting with supervisor.
 Written feedback to student within 48 hours.
-Lent progress and industry mark forms to be returned to Group Administrators.
+Group Administrators collect markbooks from supervisors and assessors.

 Friday, wk 9